clan-lol/clan-website/content/blog/macos/index.md

 The NixOS module system has been made into a library and is now used in nix-darwin, Home Manager and other Nix-based projects.
 To keep a module from being loaded by the wrong module system, authors should set the `_class` attribute to `nixos` or `darwin`.

-We could extend the core Clan modules to support macOS is to duplicate all the code for nix-darwin, however this would lead to a lot of extra maintainence burden.
+We could extend the core Clan modules to support macOS by duplicating all the code for nix-darwin, however this would lead to a lot of extra maintainence burden.
 So instead we decided to make modules that support both NixOS and nix-darwin.

 Previously, detecting which module system you were in required hacks like `options ? virtualisation` which works due to the `virtualisation` option tree existing only in NixOS and not nix-darwin: